markjescem/react-hooks-set/docs/useClickOutside.md

 # `useOnClickOutside`

-The hooks could help you detect clicks outside of a specified element.
+The hook could help you detect clicks outside of a specified element.
 The passed callback function would be executed when the outside area is clicked.

 ## Usage